-North American strength helps Halliburton smash profit view
+Halliburton sees North America customers 'tapping the brakes'

 Excluding items, the company earned 27 cents per share in the reported quarter, while analysts expected a profit of 18 cents, according to Thomson Reuters I/B/E/S.

-Halliburton's shares were up at $45.50 in premarket trading on Monday.
+Halliburton's shares were down at $42.54 on Monday.
+Those of bigger rival Schlumberger (SLB.N) was marginally lower.

-Reporting by Nivedita Bhattacharjee and Yashaswini Swamynathan in Bengaluru; Editing by Arun Koyyur
+Reporting by Nivedita Bhattacharjee and Yashaswini Swamynathan in Bengaluru; Liz Hampton in Houston; Editing by Arun Koyyur